Green Ribbon Schools

 Each year, all winning schools are invited to Washington, D.C. for a ceremony to celebrate their success, share information and receive a plaque to commemorate their achievement.

-Applications must be submitted to the Iowa Department of Education (IDE) by January 10, 2014.
+Applications must be submitted to the Iowa Department of Education (IDE) by January 7, 2015.
 IDE will review applications based on the applicant’s demonstrated progress towards the goals of each of the three pillars.
 Nominees demonstrating exemplary achievement in all three pillars and every element will be ranked highest.
-IDE is permitted to nominate to the ED-GRS as many as four PK-12 school nominations and one school district nomination.
 For more information about the program, contact Gary Schwartz, Facilities Consultant, phone 515-281-4743 or email@example.com.

-Two applications for the Green Ribbon Schools program are available:
+Three applications for the Green Ribbon Schools program are available through the IowaGrants.gov website:

 Pillars and Elements